yuzu-eva/libman/README.md

 ## Quickstart

+Only requires a C compiler and sqlite3.
+Should be installed on every system be default.
 You need a database with tables `anime` and `manga`.
 Attached in this repo is a setup script for the database.
 Simply execute
 ```